Relating graph auto-encoders to linear models

-Intuitively, we call a graph $A$, and the corresponding features $X$ aligned if they encode similar information.
-In our setting, this would be the case if $A$ is somehow close to $XX^{\transpose}$: considering the features, $X \in \mathbb{R}^{n \times g}$ as node embeddings, the matrix $XX^{\transpose}$ describes the reconstructed adjacency matrix, similar as constructed by the dot product decoder.
-Alternatively, in other words, nodes should be close together in the feature space if and only if an edge connects them.
+Intuitively, we want to call a graph $A$ and the corresponding features $X$ ``aligned'' if they encode ``similar'' information.
+In our setting, this would be the case if $A$ is ``close to'' $XX^{\transpose}$: considering the features $X \in \mathbb{R}^{n \times g}$ as node embeddings, the matrix $XX^{\transpose}$ reconstructed adjacency matrix in a similar way as the dot product decoder.
+In other words, nodes should be close together in the feature space if and only if an edge connects them.
 Since the adjacency matrix is symmetric, a decomposition $A = YY^T$ for $Y\in \mathbb{C}^{n \times n}$ always exists.
-The other error that we might introduce by adding features then comes from the fact that $XX^{\transpose}$ is a (low rank) approximation of $YY^{\transpose} = A$: Even for perfectly aligned features, the feature dimension $g$ is typically much smaller than $n$.
-Note that if we consider one graph and two different feature matrices with the same span, both features restrict the solution space in the same way and give rise to the same optimal embedding. \begin{proposition}[Features with the same span induce the same solution space] Let $\tilde{A} \in \mathbb{R}^{n \times n}$ be the diffusion matrix of a fixed graph and $U, F \in \mathbb{R}^{n \times g}$ two different feature matrices for this graph.
+The error that we might introduce by adding features then comes from the fact that $XX^{\transpose}$ is a (low rank) approximation of $YY^{\transpose} = A$: Even for perfectly aligned features, the feature dimension $g$ is typically much smaller than $n$.
+Note that if we consider one graph and two different feature matrices with the same span, both features restrict the solution space in the same way and give rise to the same optimal embedding: \begin{proposition}[Features with the same span induce the same solution space] Let $\tilde{A} \in \mathbb{R}^{n \times n}$ be the diffusion matrix of a fixed graph and $U, F \in \mathbb{R}^{n \times g}$ two different feature matrices for this graph.
 If $\linspan(U) = \linspan(F)$, then $\mathcal{Z}_{\lin, U} = \mathcal{Z}_{\lin, F}$. \end{proposition}